How to Detect Spy App on Android

 To prevent users from illegal survaillance, developers follow some safety measures.
 Thus, a monitoring app must be detectable on the target device.
-It means that a person under supervision must have an opportunity to easily find such application among other software on his or her smartphone or tablet, and thus, be aware that he or she is being monitored.
+It means that a person under supervision must have an opportunity to easily find such an application among other software on his or her smartphone or tablet, and thus, be aware that he or she is being monitored.

 If a monitoring application is invisible, i.e. runs in a stealth mode, its usage is outside the law.
 Nevertheless, some people keep using such misgiving software to spy on their spouses, boyfriends, girlfriends, third parties etc.

 Many wonder if it is possible to detect a spy app on Android devices.
 Yes, there are some signs, which mean that you’ve got spying software installed on your device.
-Due to specific design, spying software causes some slight glitches.
-Sure, they are rather subtle and hard to notice naked eye.
+Due to a specific design, spying software causes some slight glitches.
+Sure, they are rather subtle and hard to notice by the naked eye.
 However, if you know exactly what to look for, you will detect them easily.

 How to Find Spy App on Android

 Strange Device Behavior.
-The first thing to pay attention to is sudden odd behavior of your smartphone or tablet.
+The first thing to pay attention to is a sudden odd behavior of your smartphone or tablet.
 If it lights up, when not in use, makes some random beeping noises, or shuts down on its own, it can be a sign that some malicious software provokes such behavior.